 After two consecutive semesters (including fall, spring, or summer), students who fail to raise their cumulative grade point average and who do not qualify for Provisional Probation will be academically dismissed from the University.
-A notification will be sent from the Associate Vice President of Academic Affairs to the mailing address officially listed by the student with the University and to the student's official Woodbury University email address.
+Notification will be sent from the Associate Vice President of Academic Affairs to the student's officially listed mailing address and to the student's official Woodbury University email address.
 This notification will stipulate the conditions necessary for the student to apply for reinstatement to Woodbury University.
 A hold will be placed on future course registrations and the dismissal will be recorded on the student's transcript.